How to Advertise Your Maryland Rental Property Successfully

 After taking amazing photos, the next step should be to write a great ad copy.
 Your description of your Maryland property should be accurate and engaging.
 After all, the marketing copy is what is going to tie your whole story together.

-Just like photos, there are certain things that are necessary to have in a successful rental ad.
-The following tips should get you started.
+Just like photos, there are certain things that are necessary to have in a successful rental listing.
+The following tips should get you started on advertising your properties for rent.

-• Get the headline right.
-The headline is obviously the first thing that prospective tenants will see when they view your listing.
+- Get the headline right.
+The headline is obviously the first thing that prospective tenants will see when they view your rental listing.
 For most viewers, that’s what will determine whether they continue reading the rest of the copy or not.

-Make sure to include the most relevant information so as to give readers a good enough reason to keep reading.
-Those are: the rental price, number of bedrooms and bathrooms, as well as the location and a desirable feature.
+Make sure to include the most relevant information in the headline of the listing so as to give readers a good enough reason to keep reading.
+Those are: the rent price, number of bedrooms and bathrooms, as well as the location and a desirable feature, or some optional information like square footage.

-• Tell a story.
-This is where you’ll need to give a summary of the description of the property.
+- Tell a story.
+Beyond the rent price, this is where you, as the landlord, will need to give a summary of the description of the property.
 It allows a prospective tenant to visualize themselves living in your property.

 If your property has unique features or amenities, this is the section where you should highlight them.
-You’ll also have an opportunity to tell prospects about what the neighborhood is like and any possible renovations you may have planned.
+You’ll also have an opportunity here in the listing to tell prospects about what the neighborhood is like and any possible renovations you may have planned.

-Also, don’t forget to talk about some policies you may have in place.
+Also, don’t forget to talk about some rent policies you may have in place as the landlord.
 A good example is the pet policy.
-If you have a “no pets” policy, then stating it can help you avoid renting to the wrong tenants.
+If you have a “no pets” policy, then stating it in the listing can help you avoid agreeing to rent to the wrong tenants.
 If you allow pets, you may also want to let prospects know of any restrictions you may have regarding the weight, breed and number of pets allowed.

 3. Begin the Distribution Process

-Having a stunning listing isn’t quite enough.
-It’ll only get to be effective if a large number of prospects get to view it.
+Having a stunning rental listing isn’t quite enough.
+The listing will only get to be effective if a large number of prospects get to view it.
 Put yourself in the shoes of a prospective tenant: “If I’d be looking for a place to rent, where would I go?”

-Would you go to a rental listing site?
-If so, make sure to list your ad on the top rental listing sites.
-Examples include Zillow, HotPads, Zumper, Redfin, and Craigslist.
-Would you go to social media?
-Instagram is a popular app for rentals.
+Would you look through rental listing sites to find a place to rent?
+If so, make sure to focus your advertising efforts on top rental listing sites.
+Examples of popular sites include Zillow, HotPads, Zumper, Redfin, and Craigslist.

-Also, think about prospects who may not go online.
-For these types of tenants, make sure to use yard signs, rental bulletin boards, and local dailies.
-The idea here is to ensure that all different types of tenants are catered for.
+Also, think about prospects who may not go online to these sites or platforms to find a new home to rent.
+For these types of tenants, make sure to use in person methods such as for-rent signs in the yard, rental bulletin boards, and local dailies for your listings.
+The idea here is to ensure that all different types of tenants are catered for when marketing your rental units, and rent signs are seen by a large number of great tenants who may not be looking online.
+You can also consider holding open houses

 Bottom Line